bluxmit/alnoda-docs/mkdocs/docs/about/roadmap.md

 - [x] Development and release of the Alnoda desktop application.

+Furthermore, we are consistently expanding collection of workspaces and applications!

 We are commited to enhancing the Alnoda ecosystem, with an emphasis on refining existing components and introducing new tools to improve user experience and productivity.

 !!! info